-• Non-farm rural residential lots shall be as small as is practical in order to preserve the County's agricultural land base.
-Severance proposals to create new or expanded lots for non-farm rural residential development will generally not exceed 0.8 ha (2 acres).
-Proposals seeking to create lots larger than this area limit will only be considered where it can be demonstrated that the additional area is required to accommodate individual on-site water services and individual on-site sewage services, the lands have topographic limitations for agricultural use or are physically separated from the remainder of the farm by significant natural heritage features and areas and/or watercourses, or to conserve cultural heritage resources.
-In no case shall a new or expanded non-farm rural residential lot exceed 1 ha (2.5 acres) in area.

-Notwithstanding the above, a larger minimum size for the proposed residential lot may be considered where:

-- i) It is solely for the protection and, wherever possible, enhancement of natural heritage features and areas, avoids and/or mitigates the impacts of development within such features and areas, and does not result in a greater loss of prime agricultural land, and, - It is supported through an Environmental Impact Study, in accordance with the requirements of Section 3.2, and, - ii) The recommendations of the Environmental Impact Study are implemented through the use of such measures as site specific zoning, site plan control, conservation easements, development agreements, and any other implementation tools deemed necessary and/or appropriate to ensure the objective of protecting and/or enhancing natural heritage features and areas and protecting agricultural land for long term agriculture.
+- New or expanded non-farm rural residential lots shall be as small as is practical in order to preserve the County's agricultural land base.
+Severance proposals to create new or expanded lots for non-farm rural residential development will generally not exceed 0.8 hectares (2 acres).
+Proposals seeking to create parcels larger than this area limit will only be permitted where it can be demonstrated that the additional area is required to accommodate individual on-site water services and/or individual on-site sewage services, the lands have topographic limitations for agricultural use, or are physically separated from the remainder of the farm by significant natural heritage features and and/or areas watercourses, or to conserve cultural heritage resources.
+In no case shall a new or expanded non-farm rural residential lot exceed 1 hectare (2.5 acres) in area. - Notwithstanding the above, a larger minimum size for the retained lot may be considered where: - i) it is solely for the protection and, wherever possible enhancement, of natural heritage features or areas, avoids and/or mitigates the impacts of development within such features and areas, and does not result in a greater loss of prime agricultural land, and, - ii) it is supported through an Environmental Impact Study in accordance with the requirements of Section 3.2, and, - iii) Implementation of the recommendations of the Environmental Impact Study is to be achieved through the use of such measures as site specific zoning, site plan control, conservation easements, development agreements and any other implementation tools deemed necessary and/or appropriate to ensure the objective of protecting and/or enhancing significant natural heritage features and/or areas and protecting agricultural land for long term agriculture.

-• Existing or proposed individual on-site water services and individual on-site sewage services are demonstrated to be adequate to serve the proposed non-farm rural residential use, and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+Existing or proposed individual on-site water services and/or individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed non-farm rural residential use, and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
 MINIMUM DISTANCE SEPARATION FORMULA

-A Proposal for non-farm rural residential development shall satisfy the requirements of MDS I, or not further reduce an existing insufficient setback.
+A Proposal for non-farm rural residential development shall satisfy the requirements of MDS I or not further reduce an existing insufficient setback.